Aniket-Todkar23/Froncort_Dash/README.md

-# Froncort
+# Quill Sync

 A modern, real-time collaborative document editor built with Next.js and WebSocket technology.
 Create, edit, and collaborate on documents seamlessly with instant synchronization and live user presence.

 ## Overview

-Froncort is a full-stack web application that enables multiple users to edit documents simultaneously in real-time.
+Quill Sync is a full-stack web application that enables multiple users to edit documents simultaneously in real-time.
 The platform combines a responsive React frontend with a Node.js backend for seamless collaboration, powered by Supabase for authentication and data persistence.

 ## Features